 - Interactivity: such as likes, shares, comments, and return visits

 Social networking is using a social network to get to know and expand your social graph.

 Each company uses different terminology to describe the interaction with their services.
 The following table gives you the branded jargon or vocabulary for popular social media services.

 Digital marketing includes coining new terms or naming tool parts on their social media platform.
-Companies ensure brand awareness and guide the average user to engaging with the social networking site.
+Companies ensure brand awareness and guide average social media users to engaging with their social networking site.

 The following table gives you a good cross-reference of terminology relating similar words together.